How To Test For a Blown Head Gasket (Mitsubishi 1.8L, 2.4L)

 This second test checks to see if exhaust gases and/or combustion pressure is escaping thru' the radiator

-Just a friendly reminder, if the engine is hot then let it cool down for about an hour before you attempt this particular test.
+IMPORTANT: If the engine is hot, let it cool down for about an hour before you attempt this particular test.
 Please take all necessary safety precautions.

 Alright, this is what you need to do: